-Speaking of Metroid...
-Late in Metroid Zero Mission, Samus is stripped of her armor, and is forced to retreat from a pack of murderous space pirates who can kill her in one shot.
+Late in Metroid Zero Mission, Samus is stripped of her armor, and is forced to sneak past a pack of murderous space pirates who can kill her in one shot.
 She gets two consecutive Theme Music Power Up moments:

 Samus then retaliates against the pirates with a vengeance, now able to destroy them in one shot, with an up tempo version of the Brinstar theme song blaring all the while.

 The final boss of Metroid Prime is accompanied by the already slightly creepy, Ominous Latin Chanting filled main menu music, warped to sound even stranger and more alien.
 Given that the main menu has the interior of a Metroid for its backdrop, this really drives home just how wrong the final boss is, even compared to life energy sucking floating fanged jellyfish.

 Both Ridley and Dark Samus have Evil Theme Music Power Ups in Metroid Prime 3: Corruption.
 In the case of Dark Samus, it's a Big Damn Villain moment too.